ONSdigital/dp/training/platform-services/PLATFORM.md

 [<img src="images/prometheus-dev-home.png" title="Prometheus Develop Home" width=49.7% height=49.7%/>][prometheus-dev-home] [<img src="images/prometheus-dev-alerts.png" title="Prometheus Develop Alerts" width=49.7% height=49.7%/>][prometheus-dev-alerts]

 Prometheus provides alerts and alarms to notify us on technical issues.
 These alerts set in Prometheus trigger alarm messages in Slack.
 Prometheus stores all data as a time series, and monitors for changes over time.
 The information can be viewed in Prometheus as a chart, and these charts are linked to the alerts so more detail is available to investigate on the alert.
-Prometheus uses the flexible query language [PromQL][prometheus-querying] to let us select and aggregate time series data in real time, speeding up the process of debugging
+Prometheus uses the flexible query language [PromQL][prometheus-querying] to let us select and aggregate time series data in real time, speeding up the process of debugging.

 More information about Prometheus can be found on their website - https://prometheus.io/docs/introduction/overview/